 Access to transfer stations is critical to haulers who collect waste in areas where there are no disposal sites.
 Fees charged to third-party haulers are based on the type and volume or weight of the waste deposited, distance to the disposal site, and market rates for disposal costs.
 Our transfer station network allows us to improve internalization and manage disposal costs.

 Recycling provides communities with an alternative to landfill disposal for many items.
-It supports our goal to extract more value from the materials we manage.
-We were the first major solid waste company to focus on residential single-stream recycling, which allows customers to mix recyclable paper and plastic in one bin.
+We were the first major solid waste company to focus on residential single-stream recycling, which allows customers to mix recyclable paper, plastic, and glass in one bin.
 Residential single-stream programs have greatly increased recycling participation, resulting in increased volumes of recycled materials.
-Single-stream recycling is possible through the use of various mechanized screens and optical sorting technologies.
+Single-stream recycling is possible through the use of various mechanized screens mechanized screens, optical sorting technologies, and robotics.
 Our recycling operations include materials processing, recycling commodities, and recycling brokerage services.

-Recyclable materials collected from residential, commercial and industrial customers are directed to one of our more than 100 MRFs (pronounced “murfs”) for processing.
-Overall, about 60% of recyclables come from residential and municipal customers with the remaining 40% come from commercial and industrial customers.
+Recyclable materials collected from residential, commercial and industrial customers are directed to one of our approximately 100 material recovery facilities, or MRFs (pronounced “murfs”) for processing.
+Overall, about a third of recyclables come from residential and municipal customers with the remaining recyclables coming from commercial and industrial customers.
 Some of the recyclables we process are purchased from third parties.
-The price we pay for recyclable materials is often referred to as a rebate.
+The price we pay for recyclable materials is often referred to as a “rebate.”
 In some cases, rebates are based on fixed contractual rates or defined minimum per ton rates but are generally based upon the price we receive for selling processed goods, transportation costs, and market conditions.
 We have been focused on revising our rebate structures to ensure that we cover our cost of handling and processing materials while generating an acceptable return on the materials we process and sell.

 Recycling Brokerage Services